Update: ‘Sony & Honda announce collaboration for electric vehicles’ section updated.

 The blend of Sony’s and Honda’s expertise has a greater overarching significance, according to an Autocar report dated March 10, 2022.
 As cars become more software-based, brands like Sony have a more significant role in automotive development.
 Sony’s software expertise combined with Honda’s engineering and manufacturing prowess would result in something genuinely futuristic.

-Similar collaborations are seen with other brands; Stellantis has partnered with Foxconn, making Apple’s iPhone develop digital cockpits, while Chinese automotive giant Geely has partnered with Chinese technology powerhouse Baidu to create the Jidu brand, which would specialize in self-driving technologies.
+Similar collaborations are seen with other brands; Stellantis has partnered with Foxconn, which makes Apple’s iPhone, to develop digital cockpits, while Chinese automotive giant Geely has partnered with Chinese technology powerhouse Baidu to create the Jidu brand, which would specialize in self-driving technologies.

-We could see advanced versions of the new Sony EV concepts by the end of 2023.
-Expect the SUV to be priced in the region of GBP 85,000 (EUR 102,701/USD 112,434), approximately the price of the Tesla Model X initially.
+We could see advanced versions of the new Sony electric car concepts by the end of 2023.
+“This is going to be a relatively high-priced car,” Yoshida said about the first Sony EV planned for launch.
+Expect the SUV to be priced in the region of GBP 85,000 (EUR 97,548/USD 102,132), approximately the price of the Tesla Model X initially.
 The market launch could take place as early as the first half of 2025.